Keyboard shortcuts

 Root

 A root is the starting point for a scan.
-It represents a specific path on the file system that you explicitly tell FsPulse to track.
+It represents a specific path on the filesystem that you tell fsPulse to track.

 • Paths are stored as absolute paths.